Apacuana: Background

 The story of Apacuana comes from José de Oviedo y Baños' book The Conquest and Settlement of Venezuela (in Spanish: Historia de la conquista y población de la Provincia de Venezuela), a foundational work on Venezuelan history written around 1710, nearly a century and a half after it happened.
 Oviedo y Baños' main historical source is Fray Pedro Simón's book Noticias historiales de las conquistas de Tierra Firme en las Indias Occidentales (1626).
 He also went through the books of the Caracas town hall (Spanish: Ayuntamiento de Caracas) while serving as Alcalde de primer voto in 1710, a judicial and administrative title in the Spanish Viceroyalties in the Americas responsible for the administration of justice within their municipal jurisdiction.

-Apacuana belonged to the indigenous Quiriquires (also transliterated as Kirikires), a branch of the Carib people that lived in the Valles del Tuy, the valley around the Tuy River, in the north-central region of Venezuela.
+Apacuana belonged to the Indigenous Quiriquires (also transliterated as Kirikires), a branch of the Kalina people that lived in the Valles del Tuy, the valley around the Tuy River, in the north-central region of Venezuela.
 The other ethnic groups that inhabited the area at the time the Spanish arrived were the Arbacos, Caracas, Chagaragatos, Mariches, Meregotos, Taramainas, Tarmas and Teques.
 In various sections of the book, Oviedo y Baños indicates the location of the Quiriquires.
 In one passage, he says that the group inhabited an extensive area located in the "thick mountains" on the banks of the Tuy River, which divided their territory from that of the Mariches.
 Oviedo y Baños also states that the territory of the Quiriques bordered that of the Teques, writing: "Their towns extended along the banks of the Tuy for more than twenty-five leagues, up to the western boundary with the Tumusa tribe".
 They also bordered the Arbacos and Meregotos.
-These indigenous groups maintained political autonomy, but they allied with each other to resist the Spanish invasion.
+These Indigenous groups maintained political autonomy, but they allied with each other to resist the Spanish invasion.